Thirumalaivasangj3/gemini-cicd-aws/README.md

 ## ⚙️ Automated Deployment Workflow

-1. Developer pushes code to GitHub repository.
+1. Developer pushes code to GitHub.
-2. GitHub webhook triggers Jenkins pipeline automatically.
+2. GitHub webhook automatically triggers Jenkins pipeline.
 3. Jenkins builds Docker image and deploys container to AWS EC2.
 4. Build artifacts and logs are uploaded to AWS S3.
 5. Old containers and images are automatically cleaned.